-Request an insurance estimate BEFORE shipping your car to Italy.
+Request an insurance estimate before shipping your car to Italy.
 Insurance in Italy can run up to 20% more than the same coverage stateside!
-GEICO (1 800-248-4998) and USAA (1 800-531-8111) provide free estimates and are available in Italy.
+GEICO 800-248-4998 and USAA 800-531-8111 provide free estimates and are available in Italy.

-Assignment to Italy may be prohibited for individuals diagnosed with conditions that require specialized care including behavioral/mental health (there are no, English speaking, inpatient behavioral health facilities in Italy).
-USAG Italy does not have a hospital or emergency care, care is provided on post at a health clinic for Active Duty Soldiers and their Family members; while all others may be seen on a space available basis.
+USAG Italy does not have a hospital or emergency care, care is provided on post at a health clinic for Active Duty Soldiers and their Family members while all others may be seen on a space available basis.
 Emergency care must be obtained at San Bortolo hospital in Vicenza.
 Each family member's medical history undergoes a medical review during the EFMP screening and command sponsorship process.
-Consult your installation EFM Program for guidance and/or the Vicenza EFMP Manager by calling 011 39 0444 71 5845 or DSN 314-646-5845.
+Consult your installation EFM Program for guidance and/or the Vicenza EFMP Manager by calling +39 0444 71 5845 or DSN 314-646-5845.

 It is forbidden to bring firearms, explosives or ammunition into Italy.

 Waiting lists for CYS programs are in effect frequently.
-It is imperative that persons requiring full time child care, especially for children ages 6 weeks to 5 years, create an account on the DoD's MilitaryChildCare Website and place their children on the wait lists for care as soon as possible.
+It is imperative that persons requiring full time childcare, especially for children ages 6 weeks to 5 years, create an account on the DOD's MilitaryChildCare Website and place their children on the wait lists for care as soon as possible.
+Unborn infants can also be placed on a wait list.
 Once on station, registration appointments can be made by contacting the Parent Central Services office.
-Please contact CYS in order to obtain the most recent information pertaining to COVID-19 restrictions and availability.

 Cost Of Living

-Do not ship American major appliances, as they do not work correctly with Italian 220 Volt current.
+Do not ship American major appliances, as they do not work correctly with Italian 220 Volt current and 110 Volt items would require transformers.
 The Housing Division provides major appliances for you to use during your tour.
 Either 220 Volt or automatic dual voltage 110/240 Volt appliances/electronics work best.
-110 Volt items require transformers, which may be purchased at the PX.
-Please be aware transformers at the PX are not available in high quantity, Another possible location to check is the Vicenza Thrift store or The Vicenza Community Page on Facebook.

 Certain aggressive dog breeds and exotic pets are prohibited from entering Italy or may require a special permit.
 Contact your installation Veterinary Clinic or Italian Embassy in your area for guidance.
 Service alert animals and pets are welcome on the local train from Vicenza to Venice; in Venice on gondolas; in the ruins of Pompey; and in the grand Teatro Olimpico theater in Naples (as long as you carry them in your arms).
 Service animals and pets are NOT allowed in the 3 major enclosed sites in Rome, including the Coliseum.